 and Enterprise Research (iSPER), attracted over 80 delegates from around the

 UK.
-Led by Professor Saundry, delegates also heard presentations from Prof. Paul Latreille and Prof. Jeremy Dawson (University
+Led by Professor Saundry, delegates also heard presentations from Professor Paul Latreille and Professor Jeremy Dawson (University

 of Sheffield), Clive Lewis (CEO of Globis Mediation Group) and Teresa Jennings (Northumbria